leejones/toolbox/docs/Kubernetes.md

 * [Heptio Ark](https://github.com/heptio/ark) - tool for cluster disaster recovery

+## Liveness and Readiness Probes

+* Do's and Don'ts from Henning Jacobs, Zalando: [Kubernetes Liveness Probes are Dangerous ](https://srcco.de/posts/kubernetes-liveness-probes-are-dangerous.html).
+In general, don't use liveness probes unless you have a strong use case.
+They can often lead to downtime/cascading failure if used incorrectly.

 ## Miscellaneous

 * [What is "reconciliation"](https://speakerdeck.com/thockin/kubernetes-what-is-reconciliation) a short visual overview of what reconciliation is, some different forms it can take (uni-directional vs bi-directional), and some of the challanges invovled - all in the context of Kubernetes